Connect with others who understand.

 1. Pain Relievers

-When experiencing a breakthrough migraine attack, some people use over-the-counter (OTC) pain relievers found in grocery and drug stores.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil, Motrin) and naproxen sodium (Aleve) are common treatment options.
-It’s worth noting that acetaminophen (Tylenol) isn’t an NSAID, but it’s another option for pain relief.
+For a breakthrough migraine attack, some people use over-the-counter (OTC) pain relievers.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen sodium, are commonly used.
+Acetaminophen isn’t an NSAID, but it’s another OTC option for pain relief.

-Certain migraine medications — like Excedrin Migraine — combine pain relievers with aspirin and caffeine.
-When asked about their favorite OTC treatment, some MyMigraineTeam members prefer Excedrin Migraine.
-“I’ve been using it for years and so far it still works!” wrote one member.
+Some products combine pain relievers with aspirin and caffeine.
+When asked about their favorite OTC treatment, some MyMigraineTeam members have named Excedrin Migraine.
+“I’ve been using it for years, and so far it still works!” one member said.

-Be sure to take a close look at the ingredients list on OTC migraine medications before taking them.
-Some people may not be able to safely take medications containing caffeine or aspirin.
-It’s always a good idea to check with your doctor before starting a new OTC treatment.
+Be sure to take a close look at the ingredients list before taking any OTC migraine medications.
+Some people should avoid products that contain caffeine or aspirin.
+It’s also a good idea to check with your doctor before starting a new OTC treatment.

-Doctors also prescribe NSAIDs for chronic migraine, including diclofenac potassium (Cambia) and indomethacin (Indocin).
-According to the American Migraine Foundation, NSAIDs are typically used in people with mild migraine attacks and for those who can’t take other migraine medications.
+Doctors may also prescribe NSAIDs for chronic migraine, including diclofenac potassium and indomethacin.
+According to the American Migraine Foundation, NSAIDs are often used by people with mild migraine attacks or those who can’t take triptans (described below).

 Common side effects of NSAIDs include: